anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * [Datalake workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/c5661636-bfc3-4771-be38-a4072661bfda/en-US)

-Streaming service:
+Streaming service.

-The source (mobile, metering, click streams, sensors, logs...) send to data stream producers, which can be SDK, kinesis producer library, kinesis agent, 3rd part libraries like spark, log4j, kafka etc.

 Kinesis types:

 * **Kinesis Stream**: is real-time, 200ms latency. provides storage. good for low-latency reqs
-* **Kinesis Firehose**: near real-time, good to just *ingest*/collect data for instance: iot, clickstream analytics, log analytics, security monitoring
+* **Kinesis Firehose**: near real-time, no storage good for: iot, clickstream analytics, log analytics, security monitoring
   * Easiest way to dump streaming data into aws
-  * Provides no storage
   * Minimum latency 60s, max size 1KB (#TODO check this)
   * built-in integration with s3 and other services
   * built-in lambda capability for data transform
-* **Kinesis data analytics**: real-time analytics on the streaming data. not ingesting, but analytics
+* **Kinesis data analytics**: real-time analytics on the streaming data
   * SQL: query and analyze streaming data
   * Apache Flink: stateful stream processing, supports Java and Scala
 * **Video streams**: stream videos inside aws

-Stream workflow:

-1. Ingest stream
-2. Store stream
-3. Process stream
-4. Send to final storage
-  * S3: buffer size range is from 1MB to 128MB. buffer interval is from 60s to 90s. firehose can raise buffer size dynamically. data delivery failures, auto retries up to 24h
-    * By default, firehose-s3 default prefix is already based on year,months,day,hour. if we have many devices, we want to use custom prefix based on device and date (in our example, once a day)
-    * If the queries are limited to one day's logs, rotate directories daily
-  * Elasticsearch: same as for s3. custom retry duration up to 7200s, moves skipped files to s3 and provides a manifest file for manual entry
-  * Redshift, depends on redshift to finish the COPY command. firehose issues a new copy command automatically. for data delivery failures, same as elasticsearch

 #### 1.1.1 Data stream

 ![ ](img/aws_data_analytics_specialty/data_stream.jpg)

 A stream is an ordered (fifo) stream of data, composed of shards, in which each record is uniquely identifiable.

-* Production
-  * Producers can be apps, clients, sdks, kinesis agent
-  * A record is made of a partition key and the data blob (up to 1mb). the pk determines which shard the value goes to.
+A record is made of a partition key and the data blob (up to 1mb). the partition key determines which shard the value goes to. when in the shard, a sequence number is added (where it was in the shard).

-  * A stream can manage up to 1MB/s/shard or 1kmsg/s/shard for production
+The user has to design a partition key and throughput, according to that shards get allocated.
+A bad partition key -> hot shards.

+Types of setup:

+* Standard consumer
-* Consumption
+  * Avg latency 200ms
-  * Consumers can be apps (kcl (kinesis client library), sdk), lambda, kinesis data firehose, kinesis data analytics
-  * The record going to consumers has pk, sequence number (where it was in the shard, data blob)
-  * Consumption mode: 2MB/s/shard shared for all consumers, or in enhanced mode, 2MB/s/shard/consumer
+  * Throughput 2MB/s/shard shared for all consumers
+* Enhanced fan-out
+  * Avg latency 70ms
+  * Dedicated throughput of up to 2MB of data/s/shard/consumer

 Retention can be between 1-365 days.
 You can reprocess data.
 Once data is inserted into kinesis, can't be deleted (immutable).
 Data that shares the same partition goes to the same shard (ordered).